 Inventory Assembly Items

-Inventory Assembly Items lets users to collaborate assembly costs and inventory items to create a new and separate trackable items.
+Inventory Assembly Items lets users collaborate assembly costs and inventory items to create new and separate trackable items.
 Inventory Assembly Items is also used for representing finished goods that you either sell or purchase and for:

 - Customizing the price of finished goods